 Moving forward, you should now have a search index that's ready to query using the built-in Search explorer query page.
 It provides a search box so that you can test arbitrary query strings.

-In the Azure Search Overview video, the following steps are demonstrated at 6m08s into the video.
+The following steps are demonstrated at 6m08s into the Azure Cognitive Search Overview video.

 Click Search explorer on the command bar.

-Click Change index on the command bar to switch to realestate-us-sample.
-Click Set API version on the command bar to see which REST APIs are available.
-For the queries below, use the generally available version (2017-11-11).
+From the Index dropdown, choose hotels-sample-index.
+Click the API Version dropdown, to see which REST APIs are available.
+For the queries below, use the generally available version (2020-06-30).

-In the search bar, enter the query strings below and click Search.
+In the search bar, paste in the query strings below and click Search.

-The search parameter is used to input a keyword search for full text search, in this case, returning listings in King County, Washington state, containing Seattle in any searchable field in the document.
+The search parameter is used to input a keyword search for full text search, in this case, returning hotel data for those containing spa in any searchable field in the document.

 Search explorer returns results in JSON, which is verbose and hard to read if documents have a dense structure.
-This is intentional; visibility of the entire document is an important use case, especially during testing.
+This is intentional; visibility into the entire document is important for development purposes, especially during testing.
 For a better user experience, you will need to write code that handles search results to bring out important elements.

 Documents are composed of all fields marked as "retrievable" in the index.
-To view index attributes in the portal, click realestate-us-sample in the Indexes tile.
+To view index attributes in the portal, click hotels-sample in the Indexes list.

 The & symbol is used to append search parameters, which can be specified in any order.

-The $count=true parameter returns a count for the sum of all documents returned.
+The $count=true parameter returns the total count of all documents returned.
 This value appears near the top of the search results.
 You can verify filter queries by monitoring changes reported by $count=true.
 Smaller counts indicate your filter is working.

-The $top=100 returns the highest ranked 100 documents out of the total.
-By default, Azure Search returns the first 50 best matches.
+The $top=10 returns the highest ranked 10 documents out of the total.
+By default, Azure Cognitive Search returns the first 50 best matches.
 You can increase or decrease the amount via $top.